Ayush-Baranwal-X/Ayush-Baranwal-X/README.md

 ### Hi there 👋
+😄 I'm Ayush Kumar Baranwal, a driven software enthusiast and Engineering graduate from the prestigious Indian Institute of Technology Delhi.
+My journey through academia and diverse internships has fueled my passion for software development and technology innovation.
+I thrive on transforming ideas into reality through code, crafting impactful solutions that blend creativity with technical excellence.
+My experience in analyzing market opportunities, developing user-centric applications like websites and Android apps, and crafting machine learning models has honed my skills across various tech stacks, including C++, Python, Java, and web development frameworks like Django.

+🌱 I'm on a quest to continuously learn, innovate, and collaborate on projects that push the boundaries of technology.
+Let's connect and explore opportunities where I can contribute my technical expertise and passion for software development!

+📫 How to reach me: ayushkumarbaranwal1@gmail.com or https://www.linkedin.com/in/akbiitd/

 <!--
 **Ayush-Baranwal-X/Ayush-Baranwal-X** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.